-George Clooney Named This Year’s Highest Paid Actor, Earning $239 Million This Year
+George Clooney Named This Year’s Highest-Paid Actor, Earning $239 Million This Year

 It’s safe to say that George Clooney had a fantastic year.

-Today, the actor earned to top spot on Forbes‘ list of highest paid actors raking in a whopping $239 million between June 1, 2017 and June 1, 2018.
+Today, the actor earned the top spot on Forbes‘ list of highest-paid actors raking in a whopping $239 million between June 1, 2017, and June 1, 2018.
 Of course, that’s pre-tax, but it’s still not too shabby for just a year’s worth of work.
-Clooney can thank his big pay day mostly in part to the sale of his mega-popular Tequila brand, Casamigos to spirits giant Diageo.
+Clooney can thank his big pay day mostly in part to the sale of his mega-popular Tequila brand, Casamigos, to spirits giant Diageo.

-$233 million of Clooney’s earnings came from the sale of Casamigos while the remaining $6 million was from endorsements and movie earnings.
+A huge chunk, $233 million, of Clooney’s earnings came from the sale of Casamigos while the remaining $6 million was from endorsements and movie earnings.
 According to the NY Times, Clooney and his partners Rande Gerber and Mike Meldman founded the company in 2013 only to turn around and sell it for “$700 million in cash upfront and up to $300 million more if it hits sales targets over the next decade.”

 That means that Dwayne “the Rock” Johnson came in second place this year, though people shouldn’t feel too sorry for him because he still raked in $124 million pretax.
 Johnson appeared in a few blockbusters this year including Jumanji: Welcome to the Jungle.
-The Rock says that his social media presence has assisted him earn a bigger payday, helping him with contract negotiations to earn an extra seven figures, he says.
+The Rock says that his social media presence has assisted him to earn a bigger payday, helping him with contract negotiations to earn an extra seven figures, he says.

 This is an astronomical amount of money. https://t.co/6cfFDXjQdu